 After you’ve combined all the seasoning ingredients, we recommend dividing the mixture into thirds.

-EXPERT TIP: Adding the seasoning mixture in equal portions over the course of an hour and a half, deepens the flavor and ensures all spices dissolve perfectly and help to thicken the chili.
+EXPERT TIP: Adding the seasoning mixture in equal portions over the course of an hour and a half, deepens the flavor and ensures all spices dissolve perfectly, and helps to thicken the chili.

-After an hour and half of simmering, all of the seasoning mixtures should have been added.
+After an hour and a half of simmering, all of the seasoning mixtures should have been added.

 As the Texas chili simmers, it will reduce down and thicken to the perfect consistency, not thick like gravy, but definitely not runny either.